A growing trend among investors is investments in future relevant stocks such as AI, so we compiled 3 of our favorite robotics stocks.

-iRobot (NASDAQ: IRBT) is a big name in the robotics industry, recently posting 11% revenue growth year-on-year to hit $1.2 billion for the end of 2019.
+iRobot (NASDAQ: IRBT) is a big name in the robotics industry, posting 43% revenue growth for its most recent quarter.
 The company is well known for its efficient cleaning robot, the Roomba, and more recently its mopping product, Braava.
-In addition, it will soon be launching its robotic lawnmower called Terra.

 The company has also teamed up with big-name e-commerce giants including Amazon (NASDAQ: AMZN) and Alphabet (NASDAQ: GOOGL), who have taken a liking to iRobots mapping that it has done for people’s homes.
 For instance, Amazon’s warehouse is powered by a number of robots to help with efficiency and keep up with demand, mainly performing the most repetitive and time-consuming tasks.

 It is an exciting time to be involved in the robotics industry with a lot of room to improve the running of robots.
 PTC (NASDAQ: PTC) is a stand out when it comes to developing software that allows accuracy and collaboration for the robot design process.
-The company made $356 million for the first quarter of 2020, up 8% year-on-year.
+The company made $1.46 billion for the fiscal year of 2020, up 16% year-on-year.

 A number of manufacturers are now moving towards digitization and smart factories, meaning there will be more potential for PTC to grow as a business.
 Future predictions by analysts are promising, expecting $500 million in free cash flow in 2022, while for 2024, it’s predicted that PTC will deliver a free cash flow of around $850 million.